pietmichal/michalpietraszko.com/posts/how-to-make-an-accurate-estimate-you-dont.md

 If you are worried about how much time work will take, focus on reducing the friction in your team instead.

-## What if they still expect you to give a time estimate.
+## What if they still expect you to give an estimate.

 If you agree with the organization's reasoning or are willing to accept it, then go for it.

-If you are not, then you can try influencing people around you  - which is a great skill to obtain - and be good friends with them or consider looking for new opportunities.
+If you are not, then you can try influencing people around you - which is a great skill to learn - and be good friends with them or consider looking for new opportunities.